First World Solutions Are Not Resolving Third World Problems

 Dealing With Surplus

-It sounds great in theory, but if those “deficit areas” are poor, they aren’t going to get that surplus, especially if the farmers have to pay to get it to them, not without some inefficient government intervention.
+It sounds great in theory, but if those “deficit areas” are poor, those in most need of the food aren’t going to get that surplus, especially if the farmers have to pay to get their product to the deficit areas, not without some inefficient government intervention.

 Centralization